rrchoir/11ty-rrchoir/songs/hope-lingers-on.md

 In our darkest hour\
 Hope lingers here

-My siblings, when equality’s gone
+My siblings, when equality’s gone ....

-My children, with tolerance gone
+My children, with tolerance gone....

 Chorus

-My love, when honor is gone
+My love, when honor is gone....

-My country, when justice is gone
+My country, when justice is gone....

 Chorus